awlondon/d9l294il0oqy-dqr3/docs/01_concept_and_brand/concept_overview.md

 4. **Community heartbeat:** Programming (music class, parent meetups, workshops) makes the cafe a reliable weekly destination.

 ## Kids as Witnesses of Creative Work
-- Sightlines keep the play area and cowork zone visually connected so kids naturally see adults building, writing, and collaborat ing.
+- Sightlines keep the play area and cowork zone visually connected so kids naturally see adults building, writing, and collaborating.
 - Staff can host short, optional "quiet tour" walk-throughs where kids respectfully pass by desks to observe work in progress.
 - Micro-curriculum prompts like a "Kid questions" wall invite drawings or notes asking what adults are working on.
 - Storyboards or posters periodically spotlight different professions to spark curiosity without turning work into a performance.